han-code-4-fun/Android/Udacity_nanodegree_project/Sandwich/README.md

 # Sandwich Club Project Starter Code
+## note that this project does not handle rotation properly or does not restore the data using onSaveInstanceState/onRestoreInstanceState

 ## Project Overview
 In this project, you will complete the **Sandwich Club** app to